mukaibot/eks-in-a-box/README.md

 Here's what you're getting Really Soon
 * Kubernetes dashboard
 * Logs straight into Splunk
+* Adding additional IAM roles to EKS (ie to allow your Buildkite agent role to deploy apps)

 EKS-in-a-box only uses native Ruby functionality and does not require any Gem dependencies.
 Cool!